-Hotel Burj Al Arba is where the idea of a seven star hotel came to life.
+Hotel Burj Al Arab is where the idea of a seven-star hotel came to life.
 It’s hard to say what it was about the sail-shaped Burj Al Arab that inspired the phrase but the all-suite property’s fleet of Rolls-Royce Phantoms (available to pick you up after your flight to Dubai lands) and 24-hour butler service might have had something to do with it.

 The décor at Dubai’s most famous hotel is as upmarket as its clientele, with more than 21,000 square feet of 24K-gold leaf gracing the property.
-Helicopter transfers, gold-plated iPads and caviar facials are standard here, as are eight attendants for every suite.
-(It makes you wonder what guests ask of them.)
+Helicopter transfers, gold-plated iPads and caviar facials are standard here, as are multiple attendants for every suite.

 Address: Burj Al Arab, Jumeirah Road, Umm Suqeim 3, Dubai, United Arab Emirates